Coronavirus digest: 7 members of England cricket team test positive | DW | 06.07.2021

-Three players and four staff of England's national cricket team have tested positive for COVID, forcing the entire squad to isolate.
+Three players and four staff of England's national cricket team have tested positive for COVID-19, forcing the entire squad to isolate.
 Follow DW for the latest.

 However, the ECB has said that a three-match series against Pakistan set to begin Thursday will go ahead as planned with a replacement squad.